 Ticks & Mosquitoes:

 Mosquitoes: Just one bite from an infected mosquito can spread; Chikungunya, Dengue fever, Zika virus, West Nile virus, Encephalitis, and Malaria.
-In fact, in the past year, 1,000 Americans experienced serious illness or death as a result of a mosquito bite.
+In the United States, Zika virus is the most common among the list.
+On its own, Zika resulted in 2,647 cases in 2019, 167 of which were deaths.

 Learn more about our Organic Mosquito & Tick control